SmoothSpatula/SmoothSpatula-FasterTeleporterConversion/README.md

 # SmoothSpatula-FasterTeleporterConversion
-Make the gold animation faster, when teleporting to the next stage
+Make the gold animation faster when teleporting to the next stage